lextm/jekyll-theme-chirpy/_posts/2008-3-4-home-office-environment-setup-with-google-and-mozilla.md

 Then please download and install both Lightning and Provider for Google Calendar.
 At last follow the instructions here so as to subscribe to your Google Calendar inside Thunderbird.

-# What’s Missing Here
+# What's Missing Here

 I am sure that some readers here may never use Thunderbird before.
 I did omit a few details and if you are familiar with Thunderbird, you know them already.
 They are,

 * How to download and install Thunderbird.
 The process is quite natural and easy, so please get your hands wet.
 * How to install Thunderbird Addons.
-The process is not that straight forward but you can ask Google for answers, isn’t it?
+The process is not that straight forward but you can ask Google for answers, isn't it?

 Finally I have this post completed, and wish you enjoy reading it.